sm18lr88/OpenAI_TTS_GUI/README.md

 ## Usage

-1. Execute `python tts_creator.py`.
-2. Enter text into the textbox.
-3. Use `Select Path` to set the output file's save location and name.
-4. Adjust settings for the model, voice, format, and speed. (mp3 format is recommended.)
-5. Press `Create TTS` to produce the TTS file.
+1. Create a `api_key.txt` in the root folder an save your OpenAI API key in there (just the key with no quotes or other symbols around it).
+2. `python tts_creator.py`
+3. The rest should be self-evident.
+4. Speed recommendation: 1.0 - other settings decrease voice quality.

 ## Roadmap

 - [x] Rough price estimate.
 - [X] Creative solution for the 4096 character limit per API call.
 - [X] Improve text box, or upgrade GUI framework.
-- [ ] Slow down API calls to not exceed a limit (I recently created an audio lecture >2 hrs long and the API limit hit me).
+- [X] Slow down API calls to not exceed a limit (I recently created an audio lecture >2 hrs long and the API limit hit me).
-- [ ] Correct price estimate when chunking.
+- [X] Correct price estimate when chunking.
-- [ ] Improve the chunking and concatenating process, and maybe give users some options.
+- [X] Improve the chunking and concatenating process, and maybe give users some options.
-- [ ] Bundle into an .exe - Progress: I figured out how to include tiktoken in the .exe.
+- [X] Bundle into an .exe

 ## Support